 [image via Sabi Sabi]

 On the border of South Africa and Mozambique and in the heart of the Kruger National Park, Sabi Sabi is a next generation luxury camp.
-Along with boasting 13 luxurious suites, Sabi Sabi Earth Lodge is artistically styled and has an extensive Habitat Management Plan in place that is continually reviewed.
+Sabi Sabi Earth Lodge boasts 13 artistically-styled luxurious suites.
+It also has an extensive Habitat Management Plan in place, and continually reviews the plan to ensure its efficiency.
 This encompasses concepts such as pumping water into pans, clearing encroached seeplines and grasslands, and correctly placing and maintaining roads.
 Other issues that constantly demand attention are the eradication of alien species, a sustainable fire management programme and waste-water disposal.

 Despite the early start to the day, we’ll have a relaxed lunch and time to ourselves before we regroup for our afternoon game drive.
 We’ll spend the afternoon exploring the Sabi Sands Private Reserve — one of the world’s greatest safari locations — renowned for the Big 5 and world famous for its leopards.
-Lions are also commonly sighted, as are the endangered wild dogs.
+Lions and endangered wild dogs are sighted regularly, too.

 (We’ll leave our Boulders’ Beach penguin in our room, as we’ll want to slowly introduce him/her to the baby leopard we adopt on the drive.
 This will ensure maximum bestie-ness.)

 (We’re just kidding, we know we can’t take any animals home with us.)

 (…or can we?)

 March 25 // Game Drives

 We’ll spend our day in and around Sabi Sabi.
 First, we’ll have an early morning game drive, followed by a day of relaxing by the pool or in the spa.
 Or both, who knows, could get crazy.
 The restless among us can go visit one of the villages supported by Sabi Sabi, before another afternoon game drive.